-You may elect in a written request to Our Administrative Office to have the premium paid by an automatic loan against the Policy.
+You may elect in the application or in a written request to Our Administrative Office to have any premium due (except for the initial premium) paid by an automatic loan against the Policy.
 Under the automatic premium loan provision, any premium not paid before the end of the grace period (31 days after a missed premium due date) is paid by an automatic loan against the Policy.

-You may elect the automatic loan provision only if Your premium is not in default and the resulting Policy loan and loan interest to the next premium due dates do not exceed the maximum loan value of Your Policy (see "Policy Loans").
+You may elect the automatic loan provision only if Your premium is not in default and the resulting Policy loan and loan interest to the next premium due date does not exceed the maximum loan value of Your Policy (see "Policy Loans").
+If You do not resume paying premiums, the loans will continue to be used to pay Your premiums as they become due.
+This could eventually cause Your Policy to lapse, which could have adverse tax and other consequences.
 You may revoke the automatic premium loan provision at any time by written request.
 The revocation is effective when We receive it at Our Administrative Office.